Primis1/Obsidian-Vault/front-end/JS Advanced/Advanced Objects/JS object.md

 ***
 [[JS advanced]]
 Special values:
-1. object - is data structure ...
+1. object - is data structure, that represents collection of properties

 To know: